ahampriyanshu/ahampriyanshu.github.io/_posts/2025-10-01-experiment-with-equity-markets.md

 **Global Financial Crisis (2008)**
 - **Impact:** 10%+ crashes on multiple days
-- **Reason:** Lehman Brothers collapse, global banking crisis
+- **Reason:** Lehman Brothers collapse, sub-prime mortgage crisis

 > **Note:** Circuit breakers protect the entire market from panic selling or euphoria.
 They give investors time to think rationally rather than selling/buying in fear.
-Sharp rallies often followed by profit-booking by big players at the expense of retail investors.
+Sharp rallies are often followed by profit-booking by big players at the expense of retail investors.

 ### Face Value vs Market Value